Using the DMF Recorder Node

 - Set the toggle switch deduplication to Yes in the query submission window.

 - Specify an optional time window (in milliseconds) as required by entering an integer between 0 and 999 (inclusive) into the Deduplication Time Window field.
-The time window will default to 200 ms if no time window value is set.
+The time window will default to 200 ms if the time window value is unset.

 - Click Submit to continue.